H&M: Rental clothing

 In May 2021, H&M announced a temporary rental clothing service that allows men to rent suits for up to 24 hours for job interviews.
 It began in the UK and was also being tested in the United States.

+Use of feathers

+In 2024, the company said that about 90% of the down and feathers in its products came from recycled items but that by the end of 2025, none of their items would use virgin down or feathers.

+Wool from mulesed sheep

+In 2019, H&M announced its intent to phase out wool from mulesed sheep from its global inventory.
+In 2025, H&M reported that it had fully phased out wool from mulesed sheep.

 Concept stores

-Five concept brands
+Six concept brands

 In addition to the H&M brand, the company consists of six individual brands with separate concepts.
 Brands include Afound, Arket, COS, Monki, Weekday, and & Other Stories.

 COS

 COS launched its flagship store on London's Regent Street in March 2007 with a catwalk show at the Royal Academy.
 Its concept is encompassed by minimalist style inspired by architecture, graphics, and design.

 It specializes in modern clothing pieces for men and women that are less trend-oriented than other similarly priced labels.
 COS makes clothing that can be worn beyond the season.
-COS has 197 stores in 34 countries in Europe, Asia, North America, Australia and the Middle East and currently retails online to 19 markets via cosstores.com.
+COS has 197 stores in 34 countries in Europe, Asia, North America, Australia and the Middle East and currently retails online to 19 markets via cos.com.

 H&M Details

-2016 saw the hoarding of a new H&M concept in The Dubai Mall come up, labelled now 'H&M Details'.
+2016 saw a new H&M concept in The Dubai Mall come up, labelled now 'H&M Details'.